Audition

 I. Exercises.
 We'll first guide you through some scales and other exercises to get a sense of your vocal and musical ability.
 No preparation is needed for this facet.
 Remember to sing fully and openly, with the mindset of being a “leader” rather than a “leaner.”

-III.
+II.
 Quartet.
 Perform I’d Love to Live in Loveland, memorized, in a quartet with three of our music leaders filling out the other parts.
 Please strive for note, rhythm, and word perfection.
 This will help us evaluate your ensemble-singing skills, memorization skills, and detail-orientedness.
-After the first run-through, we'll give you feedback and ask you to you sing through certain portions again.
+After the first run-through, we'll give you feedback and ask you to sing through certain portions again.
 Here are the learning materials:

 SUMMARY: TO-DO LIST

-3. Memorize your preferred voice part on I’d Love to Live in Loveland.
+Prepare for the in-person stage by memorizing your preferred voice part on I’d Love to Live in Loveland.

-4. Show up for your audition!
+Show up for your audition!

-And that’s everything!
+That’s everything!
 Remember that we’re rooting for you.
 Let us know if you have any questions!